msmink01/multi-cow-lameness-detection/README.md

 #### Data Annotation

 In order to obtain sequences of keypoints over time with lameness labels, we took our 1,015 labeled clips from the VAR experiments and performed inference using our YoloV8L-Pose/BoT-SORT pipeline.
 Each clip now had a set of tracking ids (tIDs).
 Each tID had a list of the keypoints found in each frame for that tID.
 We filtered any tID with less than 20 frames, because, at 30 FPS, 20 frames would be less than a single step of a cow.
 Furthermore, Dr. Döpfer filtered out 43 clips where lameness scoring was impossible due to cow crowds or human interference.
 This left a total of 7,897 sequences of keypoints over the clips.
 We then went back through every clip to match each tID to the vet-confirmed label.
 This dataset was then split into train (80%), validation (10%), and test (10%) sets.
 This dataset was unbalanced, with around 95%, 3%, and 2% of the samples being in the 'Not Lame', 'Subclinically Lame', and 'Clinically Lame' classes, respectively.
+The test set contained continuous tIDs from the same clips to enable qualitative analysis of whole clips.

 #### Model Selection